Open notebook, laptop and pen on desk, planning a virtual assistant hire

 How long does it take to hire a VA in New Zealand?

-Via a managed Filipino VA service: 3–7 days from brief to placed candidate.
-Via NZ VA agencies: 1–3 weeks.
-Via NZ recruiters for permanent EA hires: 4–10 weeks.
+Via a managed Filipino VA service: 3 to 7 days from brief to placed candidate.
+Via NZ VA agencies: 1 to 3 weeks.
+Via NZ recruiters for permanent EA hires: 4 to 10 weeks.

 What is the best platform to hire a virtual assistant from New Zealand?